 During his weekly interview today on WEEI's The Big Show out of Boston, Red Sox manager Bobby Valentine went absolutely crazy.
-If you want to listen to the full audio, WEEI has it up on its website, and I've also embedded it below.
+If you want to listen to the full audio, WEEI has it up on their website, and I've also embedded it below.
 Some of the highlights, courtesy of WEEI's recap...

 When asked about the 2012 Red Sox season...